 • Nausea: It’s usually called morning sickness because most women experience it in the morning.
 For some, nausea can last all day.
 Do contact your doctor if this pregnancy symptom is severe, where you cannot keep food down, feel dizzy when you stand up, there is blood in your vomit, or if you are only passing a small amount of urine.

-• Fatigue: This pregnancy symptom is a result of the increased hormone production.
-To prepare for your little one, your body is now using extra resources such as blood and nutrients.
+• Fatigue: This pregnancy symptom is a result of increased hormone production.
+To prepare for your child, your body is now using extra resources such as blood and nutrients.
 Your heart is beating faster, and you get tired quicker than usual.
 So, make sure that you get plenty of rest and include some light physical activity daily.

 What should you do as you deal with these pregnancy symptoms?

 You should continue eating well, exercise, and take pregnancy milk.
-Frisomum Gold® is formulated with DualCare+™ and has the essential nutrients you need to support physiological changes during pregnancy, and provides a good foundation for your ever-growing little one.
-In most cases, the third week of pregnancy is still too early to detect your little one.
+Frisomum® Gold is formulated with DualCare+™ and has the essential nutrients you need to support physiological changes during pregnancy, and provides a good foundation for your ever-growing child.
+In most cases, the third week of pregnancy is still too early to detect your child.
 Home pregnancy tests will not reveal a pregnancy until 3 to 5 days before or after a missed period.
 If your menstrual cycle is regular, then the first indication that you could be pregnant is missing your period.
 There are many other reasons for a delayed or missed period, and the only way to know for sure is to take a pregnancy test.

 If your test is positive, calm down, and your next priority is to make an appointment with a doctor.
-You are just at the start of your pregnancy journey, but your doctor will be able to advise on the best way to take care of yourself and your little one.
+You are just at the start of your pregnancy journey, but your doctor will be able to advise on the best way to take care of yourself and your child.